HiroyukiNaito/OchainSummerDiscoveries/README.md

 $ pnpm start
 ```
 *Strongly recommend using Fleek PaaS for running a Next.js server.
 It allows for easy deployment of a Next.js site.*

+## Manual

+The user manual can be kindly found in the [GitBook](https://solidoak.gitbook.io/onchain-summer-discoveries).

 ## Contributing